Luczko/families-memory-game/README.md

 - większa ilośc kart,
 - odkrycie wszystkich kart na początku gry na określony czas wraz z zegarem odmierzjącym czas na zapamiętanie ich pozycji.

-Classic memory game about revealing cards and find matching pairs.
+Classic memory game about revealing cards and finding matching pairs.
 Currently game contains 10 cards.
 When finished info with number of moves and reset button show up.
 Coming soon:

 - number of cards increased,
 - all the cards showed up at the beginning of the game with timer, to let You memorize their positions.